-Best iPad Games in 2018
+Just get a new iPad?
+You're going to love playing these amazing games!

+While your favorite iPad is an amazing tool for productivity, it wouldn't reach its full potential without at least a few of the best iPad games.

-Gaming on your iPad couldn't be sweeter.
-It's small enough to take with you everywhere, but with a big enough screen to allow for more precision with your taps, and it's that deadly combination that makes me reach for my iPad to play my favorite mobile games over and over.
+Gaming on your iPad couldn't be a better experience.
+It's small enough to take with you everywhere, but with a big enough screen to allow for more precision with your taps — it's that deadly combination that makes me reach for my iPad to play my favorite mobile games over and over.

-Whether you're new to iPad gaming or are just looking for your next game to download, here are my top picks for iPad games.
+Whether you're new to iPad gaming or are just looking for your next game to download, here are my top picks for the best iPad games.

 Alto's Odyssey

-Alto's Odyssey trades in the bright, snowy, and colorful palette of the first game for a much warmer, darker environment.
-The desert — while stunningly gorgeous — feels harsher and less forgiving than the slopes Alto's used to and the new landscape provides a plethora of new challenges for players to discover.
+Alto's Odyssey trades in the bright, snowy, and colorful palette of the first game for a much warmer, darker environment that's just as appealing as the original.
+The desert — while stunningly gorgeous — feels harsher and less forgiving than the slopes Alto's used to, and the new landscape provides a plethora of new challenges for players to discover.

 The very core mechanics of the game haven't changed.
 You're still controlling a cast of offbeat characters who explore a terrain-heavy endless runner while attempting an array of board-based tricks across a beautiful, ever-changing landscape.
 Collecting coins, dodging obstacles, and completing goals will allow you to level up and purchase power-ups for the in-game store.

-As you may have guessed, it all flows extremely smoothly and is just as addictive as the first incarnation.
+As you may have guessed, it all flows exceptionally smoothly and is just as addictive as the first incarnation, making it a solid contender as one of the best iPad games.
 Alto's Odyssey continues to build on that well-defined core and throws awesome new challenges at players in almost every run.

-If you liked Alto's Adventure, then downloading Alto's Odyssey is a no-brainer.
-You're getting everything you loved about the first game in a more robust and polished package.

 Leo's Fortune